 - Cannot change where you play your VR headset without recalibrating.

 - Need to be aware of objects in the path of your base station (occlusion)

 Inside-Out VR Tracking

 Inside-out tracking takes place completely inside your VR headset.
 Cameras installed facing outward from the headset keep track of your position and movement in real-time.

 As you move around, the cameras take into account your before and after positions and render the image in your headset accordingly.Inside-out tracking cameras do a good job of tracking your nearby body and hand movements.
-This has enabled features such as hand tracking on the Oculus Quest.
+This has enabled features such as hand tracking on the Oculus Quest 1 and 2.

 Outside-in VR tracking cannot perform hand tracking in the same way because it is watching a much wider general area.